threathunters-io/laurel/README.md

 We developed _LAUREL_ because we were not content with feature sets and performance characteristics of existing projects and products.
 Please refer to the [Performance](performance.md) document for details.

+## Container Image

+From v0.5.2 on laurel is able to connect to a socket for forwarded auditd messages and can be executed in a container this way.
+A basic container image is published in this repository to `ghcr.io/threathunters-io/laurel` with tags `latest` and the respective version tag.

+The provided container image build includes default labels via docker buildx from the pipeline.
+These labels are not included in the provided Dockerfile but are considered good practice.
+If you use a custom build with another tooling, consider adding the default labels to the Dockerfile.

+The provided container image contains the default configuration, with one modification: Laurel connects to `/var/run/audispd_events` (the default path specified for the `builtin_af_unix` _auditd(8)_ plug-in.
+The plug-in needs to be enabled and the socket must be accessible from within the container.
+The rest of the configuration file should be customized as needed before deploying.

 ## License

 GNU General Public License, version 3